bschulz81/AcceleratedLinearAlgebra/README.md

 Version history
+By 17.09.25:
+Updated the main_mpi.cpp file to use the new printtensor() function instead of the removed printmatrix function, The printtensor function prints tensors residing on host as well as on device and can work with tensors of all ranks.
 By 16.09.25:
 Speed improvements in the datastruct class for the supspanmatrix, subspan, row and column extraction methods, and the matrix multiplication.